Colombia is part of South America with main city at

 🛡️ Travel safety

 If you wish to be informed of viable commercial flight options to return to Australia, register with the Australian Embassy in Bogota and follow the Embassy on social media for updates on flights.
 A country-wide quarantine is in place.
 Preventative isolation is mandatory, with limited exceptions.
 All land, sea and river borders are now closed.
 There is a ban in place on all international arrivals by air and outbound flights options are reducing.
 Contact your airline to confirm the status of your flight or to make alternative arrangements.
-If you're staying in Colombia, follow the advice of local authorities and minimise your risk of exposure to COVID-19.
-Stay in touch with family and friends so they know you're safe and well.
 The Australian Embassy in Bogota remains open, with staff working remotely.
 We now advise you to: Do not travel to Colombia.

 issued date: May 29, 2020